 You don't need to recreate your applications in PingCentral to apply new templates.
 Replace the templates associated with your applications and promote them again.

-1. On the Applications page, click the Expand icon associated with the application you want to update and then click the Pencil icon.
+- 1. On the Applications page, click the Expand icon associated with the application you want to update. - 2.
+Optional: On the Connection tab, if you modified the application configuration externally, click the Sync button to initiate an application synchronization.